Glory (Britney Spears album): Promotional singles

 "Private Show" was released as the first promotional single along with the pre-order on August 4, 2016.
-The song shares the title of her then-latest fragrance.
-The song was written by Spears, Carla Williams, Tramaine Winfrey and Simon Smith.
-"Clumsy" was released as the second promotional single on August 11, 2016.
-The third and final promotional single "Do You Wanna Come Over?" was released on August 18, 2016.
+Written by Spears, Carla Williams, Tramaine Winfrey and Simon Smith, the song shares the title of her then-latest fragrance.
+"Clumsy" was released as the second promotional single on August 11.
+As the song was leaked earlier, fans could listen the song before its official release.
+The third and final promotional single, "Do You Wanna Come Over?", was released on August 18.